 Brad volunteers with many community events.
 Brad was the chairman of Relay for Life with the American Cancer Society in Roswell and Cobb County.
 He has been a little league coach for a 4th grade baseball team.
 He was recognized for his community involvement and selected as a semi finalist in the Ben and Jerry’s Citizen Cool Contest.
 He has been inducted into the Parkway Hall of Fame in St. Louis and was recognized by Bradley University as their Outstanding Young Alumni.
 Brad was named the Atlanta Braves/Bell South Excellence in Education winner and was presented with an award at Turner Field.
 During the baseball season, Brad used to be found at Turner Field where he worked part time as one of the Atlanta Braves mascots.
 He is no longer one of the mascots as he now focuses on his book and speaking engagements.
 He started the Brad Cohen Tourette Foundation to help kids with Tourette Syndrome.
 Last but not least, Brad is married to his wife Nancy and has two sons.

 Brad has been featured on Oprah, Inside Edition, People Magazine, CNN and several other magazines and newspaper articles.
 Brad was published in a book titled, Getting Personal, Stories of Life with Tourette Syndrome.
 This was Brad’s first published work.
 Now, Brad’s first official book, Front of the Class: How Tourette Syndrome Made Me the Teacher I Never Had, is available in hardback and paperback in book stores across America.
 Hallmark Hall of Fame featured Brad’s movie Front of the Class on national television and continues to air it on the Hallmark Movie Channel.
+The movie was remade in Bollywood India and is titled Hichki, which means hiccup in English.
 Brad hopes to help share his story about overcoming the obstacles in his new book.
 This motivational and inspirational book/movie will show people that you can succeed no matter what disability you may have.
 The book/movie also reminds educators about the difference they make.